cyberpython/klvprint/README.md

 ## Requirements

 Python 3.x with pip (tested with Python 3.10 on Ubuntu 22.04.1).

 FFmpeg (tested with 4.4.2 on Ubuntu 22.04.1).

-All required dependencies can be installed using pip with:
+All other required dependencies can be installed using pip with:

 ```
 pip3 install -r requirements.txt